cvmiller/v6brouter/README.md

 ## Limitations

-The network connection may be reset when running the script, as interfaces are deleted and added.
-If this happens, one should be able to re-login using the IPv4 **inside network** address or the IPv6 management address.

 The openwrt version of the script uses the OpenWRT firewall and IPv4 NAT.
 The script does not change the iptables rules.
-When using the `-F` option to enable the v6Bridge Firewall, an entry is added to the the ip6tables user chain `forwrding_rule` to drop *OUTSIDE* ssh connections.
+When using the `-F` option to enable the v6Bridge Firewall, an entry is added to the the ip6tables user chain `forwrding_rule` to drop all *OUTSIDE* IPv6 traffic, except SSH & ICMPv6.
+ICMPv6 is required for RAs and Neighbour Discovery (ND) to get across the v6Brouter.

 When in v6brouter mode, it *is* possible to log into the OpenWRT router via `ssh` from the **outside network**.
 You *may* wish to add an IPv6 firewall rule to prevent this.